gasparoriol/ConnSaturatorRS/README.md

 * **Custom Headers**: Ability to pass authentication tokens or custom User-Agents via CLI.
 * **Report Export**: Exporting results to JSON or CSV formats for further analysis.

+## Mitigation
+Want to know more about the mitigation strategies?
+Check out the [MITIGATION.md](./MITIGATION.md) file.

 ## 📄 License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.